 The CRC Exam consists of 175 multiple-choice questions across 10 subjects underlying rehabilitation counseling.
 One portion of the exam tests knowledge regarding counseling, while the other pertains to rehabilitation and disability issues.
 It is administered by the Commission on Rehabilitation Counselor Certification.

 LPCs in Michigan can expect to pay the following fees for their application, renewal, and examination:

 LPC licenses in Michigan expire on May 31 every three years.
 License renewal requires payment of the appropriate renewal fee (see “Fees” above) and completion of an application.
 Unlike many other states, Michigan does not require any Continuing Education for renewal.

 For Counselors Licensed in Other States

 The Michigan Board of Counseling has an alternative route to licensure for counselors who have already obtained their licenses in other states.
-This process is called “licensure by endorsement” and is delineated on the Board’s website.
+This process is called “licensure by endorsement”.

 Average Counselor Salary in Michigan